Liù, Turandot, Opera Australia

 Peter McCallum, Sydney Morning Herald

-Hyeseoung graduated from Seoul’s Han-Yang University with a Bachelor of Vocal Music, and obtained a diploma in opera performance with high distinction at the Conservatorium of Milan and the Vercelli Academy in Italy.
-Under the baton of Maestro Riccardo Chailly and Romano Gandolfi, she performed in concerts in Milan and throughout Italy in Rossini’s Petite Messe Solenelle, Poulenc’s Gloria, Beethoven’s Ninth Symphony and Rossini’s Stabat Mater.
+Mariana graduated from Seoul’s Han-Yang University with a Bachelor of Vocal Music and obtained a diploma in opera performance with high distinction at the Conservatorium of Milan and the Vercelli Academy in Italy.

-Since relocating to Australia, Hyeseoung has performed many of the major lyric soprano roles with Opera Australia including Mimi (La Bohème), Liù (Turandot), Pamina (The Magic Flute), Countess (The Marriage of Figaro), Fiordiligi (Così fan tutte), Donna Anna (Don Giovanni), Giulietta (I Capuleti e i Montecchi ), Konstanze (Die Entführung aus dem Serail), Alcina and Oberto (Alcina), Lauretta (Gianni Schicchi), Leila (The Pearlfishers), Frasquita and Micaela (Carmen), Nannetta (Falstaff), Siren (Rinaldo), Genovieffa (Suor Angelica), Dorinda (Orlando), Heavenly Being 1 and Soprano Solo (The Pilgrim’s Progress), as well as special performances as Micaela for Opera Australia in Taipei.
-She has also performed Zerlina (Don Giovanni) and Liù for Opera Queensland.
+Recent highlights include Cio-Cio-San (Madama Butterfly) for Finnish National Opera, State Opera South Australia, Opera Australia, Opera Queensland, on Tour in China with Opera Australia, Royal Albert Hall with Raymond Gubbay Productions, demonstrating her exceptional versatility as both an actress and singer in bringing to life this demanding role.
+Other roles include Mimi (La Bohème), Freia (Das Rheingold), Helmwige (Die Walküre), Pamina (The Magic Flute), Countess (The Marriage of Figaro), Fiordiligi (Così fan tutte), Donna Anna (Don Giovanni), Giulietta (I Capuleti e i Montecchi ), Konstanze (Die Entführung aus dem Serail), Alcina and Oberto (Alcina), Lauretta (Gianni Schicchi), Leila (The Pearlfishers), Frasquita and Micaela (Carmen), Nannetta (Falstaff), Siren (Rinaldo), Genovieffa (Suor Angelica), Dorinda (Orlando), Heavenly Being 1 and Soprano Solo (The Pilgrim’s Progress), as well as special performances as Micaela for Opera Australia in Taipei.
+She has also performed Mimi, Liù and Zerlina (Don Giovanni) for Opera Queensland.

-Hyeseoung was the winner of the Australian Singing Competition’s prestigious Opera Award and the MBS Young Performers Award in 2002.
-She has been nominated for Helpmann (Micaela) and Greenroom Awards in 2008 and 2009.
+Mariana was the winner of the Australian Singing Competition’s prestigious Opera Award and the MBS Young Performers Award in 2002.
+She is also a Helpmann Award and Greenroom Award nominee.

 This biography is for general information purposes only and not for publication.